ericoporto/ags-manual-wiki/Character.md

 this is set to true, but if your blinking animation only goes with the talking animation and not the thinking one, you can stop the character from blinking while Thinking by setting this to false.

+**NOTE:** blinking animation works only for Sierra-style or QFG4-style speech, when the ThinkView is displaying a character's portrait.

 Example: